Marywood University Policy & Procedure Information

-Marywood University’s faculty development policies rest on certain principles:
+Marywood University’s faculty development policies rest on certain principles.

+- There is a crucial need for ongoing faculty development both on the part of the individual and of the institution.
 Ongoing faculty development, so essential to the individual, is likewise enriching to the institution, improving the quality of education the University will offer its students.

-- The responsibility for faculty development is twofold:
+- The responsibility for faculty development is twofold.

 Individual faculty members are ultimately responsible for their continuing professional development.
 Insofar as it is to be supported by Marywood University, the goals of individuals should be set in the context of the goals of their departments and the goals of the University.